Tax summaries show Pritzkers made $5 million last year — not including family trusts

 SPRINGFIELD — Gov. J.B.
 Pritzker’s campaign released summary documents of his 2020 tax returns Friday, which showed the first family reporting $5.14 million in adjusted gross income, all from taxable interest and dividends.

-The campaign released seven pages summarizing the governor’s and first lady MK Pritzker’s returns, which were prepared by Deloitte Tax LLP.
-It did not release tax returns from trusts benefitting Illinois’ first family, stating in an email only the amount the trusts paid in taxes.
+The campaign released seven pages summarizing the governor’s and first lady M.K.
+Pritzker’s returns, which were prepared by Deloitte Tax LLP.
+It did not release returns from trusts benefiting the Pritzkers, stating in an email only the amount the trusts paid in taxes.

-“According to the information provided by the trustees, in 2020, trusts benefitting J.B.
+“According to the information provided by the trustees, in 2020, trusts benefiting J.B.
 Pritzker paid $16.3 million in Illinois taxes and $69.6 million in federal taxes,” the campaign said in an email.

 The Pritzkers claimed $2.86 million in standard and itemized deductions, according to their federal 1040 form, although the campaign did not release the Schedule A form outlining the breakdown of those deductions.
 The campaign did say in an email the Pritzkers made $2.8 million in personal charitable donations last year.